Mongark/todo-api/README.md

 # Todo API
 A simple API for managing a to-do list.
 It use Rocket for the API, and a MongoDB driver that connects to a local database.

 A database instance can be created by running the `spinup.sh` bash script.
+It requires docker-compose to work.

 ## Routes